ahuacate/ombi/README.md

 ## 1.00 Manually Configure Ombi Settings
 Browse to http://192.168.50.119:5000 and login to Ombi.
-Click the `Settings Tab` and configure all your tabs as follows.
+Click the `Settings` and configure all your tabs as follows.

-### 2.01 Configure Ombi Tab
+### 2.01 Ombi Tab
+Click the `Settings` > `Ombi Tab` and configure as follows:

 | Ombi Configuration | Value
 | :---  | :---: